This article is divided into the following sections:

-At its core, the Transcode Theme is a lightweight application requiring minimal configuration.
-The only prerequisite is a live instance of VidiCore with a connected VidiCoder.
-The rest can be easily set up via the UI, such as defining storages for input and output material as well as configuring transcode presets.
+At its core, the QC Theme is a lightweight application with minimal configuration required.
+The only prerequisite is a live instance of VidiCore with an S3 storage, a connected VidiCoder and a connected Baton QC service.

-For this guide, we assume that you have a VidiCore instance running.
-This can be running either inside VidiNet or as a standalone local instance.
+For this guide we assume that you have a VidiCore instance, either running inside VidiNet or as a standalone local instance, with at least one S3 item storage and one connected VidiCoder service from VidiNet.

-Your VidiCore system needs to be version 5.3 or later in order to use this theme application.
+Your VidiCore system needs to be version 5.7 or later in order to use Baton QC services.

-The Transcode Theme for VidiCore and VidiCoder runs as serverless one-page application, the latest compiled version can be found here: https://vidispine.github.io/transcode-theme/.
-This version can be run towards any VidiCore system which has been properly configured with a VidiCoder.
-See instructions above.
+The QC Theme for VidiCore runs as serverless one-page application, the latest compiled version can be found here: https://vidispine.github.io/qc-theme/.
+This version can be run towards any VidiCore system which has been properly configured for use with Baton QC services, see instructions above.

 In addition, the following configuration is needed: